mctools/simplebuild-dgcode/doc/source/mcpl.rst

   website `here <https://mctools.github.io/mcpl/usage_c/>`__ and `here
   <https://mctools.github.io/mcpl/usage_python/>`__, but note that inside dgcode
-  you have to observe a few exceptions/rules with respect to the instructions at the MCPL website: You will have to add ``MCPL`` to your package dependencies in your ``pkg.info`` file, and in C/C++ the include statement for ``mcpl.h`` should be: ``#include "MCPL/mcpl.h"``, while in Python the import statement should look like ``import MCPL``.
+  you have to observe a few exceptions/rules with respect to the instructions at the MCPL website.
+You will have to add ``MCPL`` to your package dependencies in your ``pkg.info`` file, and in C/C++ the include statement for ``mcpl.h`` should be: ``#include "MCPL/mcpl.h"``, while in Python the import statement should look like ``import MCPL``.